 You may also be asked to provide samples of blood and urine for laboratory testing and analysis.
 These tests check several factors, including your estrogen levels.

 With treatment, it’s possible to improve your vaginal health and your quality of life.
 Treatment can focus on symptoms or the underlying cause.

-Over-the-counter moisturizers or water-based lubricants can help treat dryness.
+or can help treat dryness.